-We can’t wait to sample some more of the Reyes brother’s delicious eats at the YUM event in April, and stop by to try more of their delicious meals.
+We can’t wait to sample some more of the Reyes brother’s delicious eats at the YUM event on April 26, and stop by to try more of their delicious meals.
 Thank you Lorenzo and Ricardo for a refreshing and unforgettable taste of Mexico!

 Rincón Mexicano is located 99 Broadway in Somerville, MA.
 You can contact them or (order for free delivery in Somerville and Charlestown) by calling 617 776 1200.
 Visit their website at http://www.rinconmexicanosomerville.com/

 To see all the restaurants that will be featured at this year’s YUM event, click here.